-If your organization has a PKI, you can use certificates to authenticate communication with your portal using HTTPS.
-It is not possible to enable anonymous access to your portal when using PKI.
+If your organization has PKI-based client certificate authentication, you can use certificates to authenticate communication with your portal using HTTPS.
+It is not possible to enable anonymous access to your portal when using client certificate authentication.
 See Use LDAP and PKI to secure access to your portal for more information.

 When using portal-tier authentication, members will sign in using the following syntax: